A Brief History of the LMRCSC

 Strengths of the LMRCSC Partner Institutions in Marine Science:

 Historical Precedents, Educational Programs, and Marine Research: The seven collaborating institutions of the LMRCSC include four HBCUs: UMES, DSU, HU and SSU.
-The lead and partner institutions have a proven track record of educating, training and graduating post-secondary students, especially those belonging to URM groups, in NOAA mission sciences, management and policy.
+The lead and partner institutions have a proven track record of educating, training and graduating post-secondary students in NOAA mission sciences, management and policy.
 Of the LMRCSC partners, two rank among the top 50 universities whose graduates have become Black Science doctoral graduates 2008-2012 (NSF 2015).
-Hampton University is ranked number 4 and UMES is tied with four other universities at number 20.
+Hampton University is ranked No. 4, and UMES is tied with four other universities at No. 20.
 Historically, the Center institutions have been successful at producing marine scientists.
 Through strong linkages with NOAA, educational programs and research capabilities in the marine sciences at the Center HBCUs have been enhanced (see Capabilities of the LMRCSC Institutions).

 Rationale for Establishing the LMRCSC: Fish populations face numerous challenges including overfishing, habitat loss, pollution, climate change, and ocean acidification, which have socio-economic impacts on the communities that depend on them.
 Meeting the projected future demand for fish will require innovative methods to increase fish production by sustainable aquaculture, and ecosystem approaches to fisheries management.
-Additionally, there is a need to increase the number of fisheries scientists, including those belonging to underrepresented minority (URM) groups.
-The number of graduate and undergraduate students belonging to URM groups, choosing careers in ocean sciences remains very low compared to the other scientific disciplines, which is a national concern.
-The production of fisheries scientists from URM groups requires building a pipeline from K-12 through undergraduate to graduate programs.
-For the past 18 years, the LMRCSC has worked collaboratively with NOAA, toward achieving healthy and sustainable ocean systems, and to develop a diverse future workforce in NOAA related sciences consistent with NOAA’s long-term goals and NOAA’s Education Strategic Plan, 2015 – 2035.
+The number of graduate and undergraduate students belonging to underserved groups, choosing careers in ocean sciences remains very low compared to the other scientific disciplines.
+The production of fisheries scientists from underserved groups requires building a pipeline from K-12 to undergraduate and graduate programs.
+For the past 18 years, the LMRCSC has worked collaboratively with NOAA toward achieving healthy and sustainable ocean systems and develop a future workforce in NOAA related sciences consistent with NOAA’s long-term goals and NOAA’s Education Strategic Plan, 2015 – 2035.

-Development of a Comprehensive, Integrated Educational Framework: Recognizing that obstacles to the recruitment and training of URMs in marine sciences exist at all educational levels.
-The LMRCSC has used NOAA funding and funds leveraged from other sources to develop a unique Comprehensive, Integrated Educational Framework that uses best practices for URM recruitment, retention and graduation in NOAA related sciences.
+Development of a Comprehensive, Integrated Educational Framework: The LMRCSC has used NOAA funding and funds leveraged from other sources to develop a unique Comprehensive, Integrated Educational Framework that uses best practices for recruitment, retention and graduation in NOAA related sciences.
 This comprehensive education plan includes:

 1. K-12 marine science outreach program